-Table 2.8.1: Consistency of information with the requirements of the RIN

-Descriptor metrics for routine and non-routine maintenance Information has been presented for maintenance in accordance with the definitions and requirements of the RIN in that it includes costs incurred for the simultaneous inspection of assets and vegetation and costs associated with access track maintenance.
+Table 2.8.1: Descriptor metrics for routine and

+Information has been presented for maintenance in accordance with the definitions and requirements of the RIN in that it includes costs incurred for the simultaneous inspection of assets and vegetation and costs associated with access track maintenance.
 As we had no assets that the AER classifies as dual function assets, throughout the current reporting period, we have included no descriptor metrics for this asset class in table 2.8.1.

-Source of information
+non-routine maintenance

 Pole top, overhead line & service line

 The volume of overhead service wires, and information associated with pole-top structures and overhead line installed was sourced from SAP or GTech.

 Pole inspection and treatment

-Pole inspection and treatment information was sourced SAP.
+- Pole inspection and treatment information was sourced from SAP. - Five yearly inspection cycle is as per Asset Management Plan/Asset Inspector Pole Inspection Training Manual.

 Overhead Asset Inspection

 Overhead asset inspection information was sourced from SAP.

 Network underground cable

-Asset data from GTech and SAP
+Asset data from SAP

 Distribution substation

-Asset data sourced from SAP
+- Asset data sourced from SAP

-Ground Mounted Substations data base; and Distribution Substation Asset Management Plan;
+- Ground Mounted Substations data base; and

-bischbatton Substation Asset Management Han,
+- Distribution Substation Asset Management Plan.

+Pole mounted distribution substation

+• The volume of pole mounted distribution substations was sourced from SAP.

 Zone substation

-Asset data sourced from SAP; and

-Zone Substation Asset Management Plan;
+- Asset data sourced from SAP; and - Zone Substation Asset Management Plan.

-Public lighting

 Public lighting quantities have been sourced from TasNetworks' Market Data Management System (GenTrack) and the volumes of public lighting inspection and maintenance activity have been sourced from TasNetworks' financial systems, based on the quantities of materials issued for this work category.

-SCADA & network control

-Wherever possible, asset information has been sourced from SAP, Network Operations Control System (NOCS) remote communications records, site audit information, test reports stored in TasNetworks' intranet 'The ZoNe', or documentary records such as asset management plans.
+Asset information has been sourced from SAP, NOCS remote communications records, site audit information, test reports stored in TasNetworks' intranet 'The Zone', field personel asset/work records, or asset management plans.

 Ground clearance - access tracks

 All data regarding access tracks was originally sourced from:

-TasNetworks' Spatial Data Warehouse and GTech; and TasNetworks' distribution 'Span Model' - a database of pairs of geographic

-rasiverworks distribution span woder - a database of pairs of geographic

-coordinates that correspond to poles with at least one connecting conductor circuit.
-The Span Model was been derived from spatial conductor data in the Spatial Data Warehouse specifically to meet the AER's definition of Route Line Length:

-- TasNetworks has a service level agreement with the Tasmanian Department of Primary Industries, Parks, Water and Environment for the Land Titles Office to supply up-to-date GIS transport information sourced from the Land Information System Tasmania (The LIST).
-This includes details of public highways, streets and known private offroad trails. - The above methodology can no longer be applied to SAP data systems, therefore previous years data has been escalated as a proportion of network growth.
+- TasNetworks' Spatial Data Warehouse and GTech; and - TasNetworks' distribution 'Span Model' a database of pairs of geographic coordinates that correspond to poles with at least one connecting conductor circuit.
+The Span Model was been derived from spatial conductor data in the Spatial Data Warehouse specifically to meet the AER's definition of Route Line Length: - TasNetworks has a service level agreement with the Tasmanian Department of Primary Industries, Parks, Water and Environment for the Land Titles Office to supply up-to-date GIS transport information sourced from the Land Information System Tasmania (The LIST).
+This includes details of public highways, streets and known private off-road trails. - The above methodology can no longer be applied to SAP data systems, therefore previous years data has been escalated as a proportion of network growth.

 The 'Units' descriptor for access tracks within table 2.8 is assumed to be kilometres.

-Other (metering transformers)
+Other (Metering transformers)

-- The volume of metering transformers and age data was sourced from TasNetworks' Market Data Management System (Gentrack); and - Metering transformer inspection data was sourced from SOM.
+- The volume of metering transformers and age data was sourced from TasNetworks' Market Data Management System (Gentrack); and - Metering transformer inspection data was sourced from Bravo (SOM).